-Transplants of blood-forming stem cells have been used successfully in cancer treatments, and research suggests that they will be useful in treating autoimmune diseases and in helping people tolerate transplanted organs.
+In addition to their current use in cancer treatments, research suggests that bone marrow transplants will be useful in treating autoimmune diseases and in helping people tolerate transplanted organs.

-There are other therapies based on adult stem cells still in clinical trials.
-Until those trials are complete we won't know which stem cells are most effective in treating different diseases.
+Other therapies based on adult stem cells are currently in clinical trials.
+Until those trials are complete we won't know which type of stem cell is most effective in treating different diseases.

 There is no way to predict when the first human embryonic stem cell therapies will become widely available.
-Applications are with the FDA to begin the first human trials of embryonic stem cell-based therapies, although only one of those trials has been approved.
-In general, the path from the first human trial to widespread use is on the order of a decade or two.
+Several applications with the FDA to begin human trials of embryonic stem cell-based therapies have been approved.
+In general, the path from the first human trial to widespread use is on the order of a decade.
 That long time frame is a result of the many steps a therapy must go through in order to show that it is both safe and effective.
 Only once those steps are complete will the FDA approve the therapy for general use.

 If embryonic stem cells follow a normal path it could still be many years before therapies based on embryonic stem cells are widely available.
-However, if researchers gave up on therapies that could take many years to develop we would not have any of the lifesaving medical technologies that are now commonplace such as recombinant insulin, bone marrow transplantation, or chemotherapy drugs.
+However, if researchers gave up on therapies simply because the path towards FDA approval is long, we would not have any of the lifesaving technologies that are now commonplace: recombinant insulin, bone marrow transplantation or chemotherapy drugs.

 Many overseas clinics advertise miraculous stem cell therapies for a wide range of incurable diseases.
-These clinics are referred to as stem cell tourism and are currently a source of concern for reputable stem cell scientists.
-The international clinics are proposing therapies that have not been tested for safety or even for effectiveness.
-In the past few years, patients who visited those clinics have died as a result of receiving unproven, untested stem cells.
+This phenomenon is called stem cell tourism and is currently a source of concern for reputable stem cell scientists.
+International (and even domestic) clinics are offering up therapies that have not been tested for safety or even for effectiveness.
+In the past few years, some patients who visited those clinics have died as a result of receiving unproven, untested stem cells.

 Learn more about the issue on our Stem Cell Tourism page.

-Guiding embryonic stem cells to be a particular cell type has been a major hurdle for stem cell researchers.
-Those cells normally develop within an embryo and receive a carefully choreographed series of signals from the surrounding tissue.
-In a lab dish, researchers have to mimic those signals in order to guide the cells down a developmental pathway.
-Add the signals in the wrong order or the wrong dose and the presumptive cardiac cells to treat heart disease may choose to remain immature or become another cell type instead.
+Guiding embryonic stem cells to become a particular cell type has been fraught with difficulty.
+Normally, stem cells growing in a developing embryo receive a carefully choreographed series of signals from the surrounding tissue.
+In a lab dish, researchers have to mimic those signals.
+Add the signals in the wrong order or the wrong dose and the developing cells may choose to remain immature—or become the wrong cell type

-Some of the signals needed to differentiate cells are known from the past hundred years of embryology research in frogs, mice, flies, and other organisms.
+Many decades of research has uncovered many of the signals needed to properly differentiate cells.
 Other signals are still unknown.
-Many CIRM-funded researchers are attempting to differentiate highly pure populations of mature cell types for therapies.
+Many CIRM-funded researchers are attempting to differentiate very pure populations of mature cell types that can accelerate therapies.

 Once a researcher has a mature cell type in a lab dish, the next step is to find out whether those cells can function in the body.
-Embryonic stem cells that have matured into insulin-producing cells in a lab dish are only useful if they continue producing insulin inside a body.
+For example, embryonic stem cells that have matured into insulin-producing cells in the lab are only useful if they continue producing insulin once transplanted inside a body.
 Likewise, researchers need to know that the cells can integrate into the surrounding tissue.

-Testing the cells requires finding an animal model that mimics the human disease, then implanting the cells to see if they help treat the disease.
-These types of experiments can be painstaking.
-In the case of spinal cord injury, for example, the ultimate goal would be to find out whether the transplanted cells allow the injured animal full movement — the animal equivalent of a person being free from a wheelchair.
-However, even if the cells don’t return full movement, they may restore bladder function or other functions that would still be of enormous benefit to people.
+Scientists test cells by first developing an animal model that mimics the human disease, and then implanting the cells to see if they help treat the disease.
+These types of experiments can be painstaking—because even if the cells don’t completely cure the disease, they may restore some functions that would still be of enormous benefit to people.
 Researchers have to examine each of these possible outcomes.

-In many cases testing the cells in a single animal model doesn’t provide enough information to know that the cells may be effective in humans.
+In many cases testing the cells in a single animal model doesn’t provide enough information.
 Most animal models of disease don’t perfectly mimic the human disease.
-For example, a mouse carrying the same mutation that causes cystic fibrosis in humans doesn’t have the same symptoms as people with the disease.
-A therapy based on embryonic stem cells that treats this mouse model of cystic fibrosis may not also work in humans.
-That’s why researchers often need to test the cells in many different animal models, in each case looking at all the possible outcomes.
+For example, a mouse carrying the same mutation that causes cystic fibrosis in humans doesn’t show the same signs as a person with the disease.
+So, a stem cell therapy that treats this mouse model of cystic fibrosis may not work in humans.
+That’s why researchers often need to test the cells in more than one animal model.

 The promise of embryonic stem cells is that they can form any type of cell in the body.
-The trouble is that when implanted into an animal they do just that, forming all tissue types in the form of tumors called teratomas.
+The trouble is that when implanted into an animal they do just that, in the form of tumors called teratomas.
 These tumors consist of a mass of many cells types and can include hair cells and many other tissues.

-These teratomas are one reason why it is necessary to mature the embryonic stem cells into highly purified adult cell types before they are considered appropriate for implanting into humans.
-The mature cells are restricted to their one identity and don’t appear to revert to a teratoma-forming cell.
-Even when researchers have learned to mature cells into a single cell type, getting those cells pure enough to eliminate the risk of remaining immature cells forming teratomas has been extremely difficult.
+These teratomas are one reason why it is necessary to mature the embryonic stem cells into highly purified adult cell types before implanting into humans.
+Virtually all evidence has shown that the mature cells are restricted to their one identity and don’t appear to revert to a teratoma-forming cell.

-UC Davis publication: UC Davis researcher focuses on stem cell safety
+UC Davis researcher focuses on stem cell safety (from UC Davis)

 Transplanted stem cells, like any transplanted organ, can be recognized by the immune system as foreign and then rejected.
 In organ transplants such as liver, kidney, or heart, people must be on immune suppressive drugs for the rest of their lives to prevent the immune system from recognizing that organ as foreign and destroying it.